Workers marching back home, crowds before ration shops increasing risk of virus spread: Officials

 But people in several places in the city began crowding ration shops since early morning itself, ignoring the social distancing norm, accentuating the risk of the spread of the virus, he said.
 Several places in Hadouti area, ration dealers began distribution of wheat from 10 am itself, Circle Inspector Laxman Singh of Jhalwar police station said.

 This obviously has led to the increase of the risk of contamination, he said.
-Singh, however, added that the policemen in his area are taking up strict measures to ensure one meter distance among the people queuing up before rations shops.
+Singh, however, added that the policemen in his area are taking up strict measures to ensure one-metre distance among the people queuing up before rations shops.

 Meanwhile, groups of migrant workers pouring into Kota and other cities in the state have further led to the rise of the risk, said medical workers.
 A group of around 20 migrant workers, including Ramesh and his brother, who worked in a textile unit in Ahmedabad, was spotted heading to their village Talera in Bundi district.